Raidians/nanolm/README.md

-# Toy-llm
+# Nanolm

-Toy-llm is an experimental language model for purposes of comparing the performance and learning dynamics under different subword language tokenization techniques.
+Nanolm is an experimental language model for purposes of comparing the performance and learning dynamics under different subword language tokenization techniques.